Excel Search For Text (Table of Contents)

 Searching For Text in Excel

-In excel, you might have seen situations where you want to extract the text present at a specific position in an entire string using text formulae such as LEFT, RIGHT, MID, etc. You can also use SEARCH and FIND functions in combination to find the text substring from a given string.
-However, when you are not interested in finding out the substring, but you want to find out whether a particular string is present in a given cell or not, not all of these formulae will work.
-In this article, we will go through some of the formulae and/or functions in Excel, which will allow you to check whether or not a particular string is present in a given cell.
+In this article, we will learn about Search For Text in Excel. you might have seen situations where you want to extract the text present at a specific position in an entire string using text formulae such as LEFT, RIGHT, MID, etc. You can also combine SEARCH and FIND functions to find the text substring from a given string.
+However, when you are not interested in finding out the substring but want to find out whether a particular string is present in a given cell, not all of these formulae will work.
+In this article, we will go through some of the formulae and/or functions in Excel, allowing you to check whether or not a particular string is present in a given cell.

 How to Search Text in Excel?